tom-draper/api-analytics/server/self-hosting/README.md

 curl -X GET http://<ip-address>:3000/api/generate
 ```

-Confirm your domain is set up and that Nginx is working correctly.
+Confirm your domain is set up and that Nginx is redirecting correctly.

 ```bash
 curl -X GET https://your-domain.com/api/generate
 ```

-Confirm the services are working externally by running the `tests/test-external.sh` bash script, providing your domain name.
+For a more comprehensive test, confirm the services are working externally by running the `tests/test-external.sh` bash script, providing your domain name.

 ```bash
 chmod +x tests/test-external.sh